jarekbryk/compbioftw/README.md

 - <https://regex101.com>
 - <https://regexpr.com>

-A very cool regular expression recognition web app - you put in your input and it tries to automatically find a regexp pattern to match it.
+A cool regular expression recognition web app - you put in your input and it tries to automatically find a regexp pattern to match it.
 When it works, it's like magic.

 - [rexpy: Automatic Discovery of Regular  Expressions](http://rexpy.herokuapp.com)

+There is now also a way of testing and visualising regular expressions inside R studio: [Regexplain](https://www.garrickadenbuie.com/project/regexplain/) by Garrick Aden-Buie.

 ### Wildcards for regular expression pattern matching